Azure/batch-shipyard/recipes/mpiBench-MPICH/README.md

 * `inter_node_communication_enabled` must be set to `true`
 * `max_tasks_per_node` must be set to 1 or omitted
-* `additional_node_prep` should contains the commands necessary for installing Open MPI on the node.
+* `additional_node_prep` should contains the commands necessary for installing MPICH on the node.
 For example:
     ```
     - apt-get update
     - apt-get install -y --no-install-recommends mpich